retorquere/zotero-better-bibtex/site/content/exporting/scripting.md

 In `BetterBibLaTeX` and `BetterBibTeX`,

-- `this` is the BibTeX reference you are building, and the reference has a number of fields.
+- `reference` is the BibTeX reference you are building, and the reference has a number of fields.
-- `this.fields`
-- `item` (or as mentioned earlier, `this.item`) is the Zotero item that's the source of the reference.
+- `item` is the Zotero item that's the source of the reference.

-  e.g. access the date in zotero item `item.date`.
+  e.g. you can access the date in zotero item `item.date`.

-- `this.has` is a dictionary of fields for output.
+- `reference.has` is a dictionary of fields for output.

-  e.g. access the year in output `this.has.year`
+  e.g. you can see whether the `year` field has been set by testing for `reference.has.year`

-- `this.add` is the function to add or modify keys in `this.has`.
-It will check check for unintentional duplicates (unless you specify explicitly with `replace: true`).
+- `reference.add` is the function to add or modify keys in `reference.has`.

-  e.g. change the value of year in output `this.add({name: 'year', replace: true, value: your_year_value})`
+  e.g. change the value of year in output `reference.add({name: 'year', replace: true, value: your_year_value})`

 In `BetterCSLJSON` and `BetterCSLYAML`: